9th8/up-to-date-real-world-haskell/19-error-handling.md

 Right *** Exception: divide by zero
 ```

 What happened here?
-Let\'s try to piece it together, and illustrate with
+Let's try to piece it together, and illustrate with
 another attempt:

 ``` screen